Mrityunjya/M.E.D.U.S.A---Moral-Analyser/README.md

 M.E.D.U.S.A. is intended for educational, research, and personal development purposes.
 It is not to be used for psychological manipulation, surveillance, or clinical diagnostics.

-Contact
+Contact:
 Mrityunjya Sankar
-Creator & Architect – M.E.D.U.S.A.
+Creator – M.E.D.U.S.A.
 (Mirror Engine for Dissonance, Unconscious Symbolism, and Alignment) E-mail:- medusa.ethics.ai@gmail.com